Configuring Apache HTTP Reverse-Proxy

 ErrorLog /var/log/httpd/openkm-error.log CustomLog /var/log/httpd/openkm-access.log combined </VirtualHost>

-Change openkm.your-domain.com with your server IP or your domain value.
+Replace openkm.your-domain.com with your server IP or your domain.

 Check the configuration